-With SMS, it is much more complicated, as most of the heavy-lifting is done without you knowing it.
-Here are the main reason SMS messages go undelivered.
+With global messaging using A2P messaging platforms, it is much more complicated, as most of the heavy lifting is done without you knowing it.
+Here are the main reasons SMS messages go undelivered.

 1) The phone is switched off or out of the carrier's reach

-If you get busy signal while calling, you can try again later or just give up.
-When the SMS does not get delivered on the first try, it is automatically re-sent in certain intervals without you knowing it.
-So when the phone is available again, the message still gets delivered.
+If you get a busy signal while calling, you can try again later or just give up.
+When the SMS doesn’t get delivered on the first try, it is automatically re-sent in certain intervals without you knowing it.
+So, when the phone is available again, the message still gets delivered.

 Note: Messente's system is configured to try to deliver messages within 6 hours.
 When the message still fails, it is marked as 'Failed.'